Wild Boar in the Forest of Dean

 Unfortunately, dogs have been attacked, seriously injured and sadly killed by wild boar in the Forest of Dean.
-Whilst this is rare dog owners walking in the Forest of Dean should keep their dog under close control and within sight, and ideally always on a lead.
-Especially if your dog is unlikely to respond to your commands in the woodland environment.
+Whilst this is rare, dog owners walking in the Forest of Dean should keep their dog under close control and within sight, and ideally always on a lead.
+This is especially important if your dog is unlikely to respond to your commands in the woodland environment.

 When boar are seen, we recommend that you call your dog to heel and put it on a lead.
 Give the animal space and if needed turn and find a different path – or stand still until the boar have moved off.